March 22nd 2016

 “I tell my clients that our psychology is divided into 3 groups: the adult, the parent and the child.
-Interestingly enough, we all seem to access these continuously, moving from adult to parent and often the child with no effort.
-Knowing this, a good exercise would be to ask yourself the following:”
+Interestingly enough, we all seem to access these continuously, moving from adult to parent and often the child with no effort."

 4. Celebrate what your body can do

 “Shift focus from what your body looks like to what it can do,” recommends Elaine.
 “Move your body; experience its strength, agility and power.
 Exercise ensures you experience your body from the inside rather than the outside.
 Research shows that people who regularly exercise have better body images than those who don’t.
 Feeling fit and strong at your core builds inner and outer confidence.”

 5. Self-help yourself